wwwted/ndb-cluster-workshop/labs/Lab_2_create.md

 mcm> show status --progress mycluster mcm> show status --progressbar mycluster;
 ```
-Above show status `--progress` can be used for many commands in MCM.
+Above `show status --progress` command can be used to see progress for many ohter commands in MCM also.

 Set *MemReportFrequency* parameter back to default (0).